What are the most powerful creatures by type in 5th edition? The results might surprise you!

 Elemental: Maegera the Dawn Titan, CR 23 (Storm King’s Thunder)

 (No image for this one!
 Let me know if an official one exists.)

-Considerably more powerful than the final boss of Storm King’s Thunder, Maegera is a gargantuan fire elemental – more powerful in fact than the prince of elemental fire himself!
+Considerably more powerful than the final boss of Storm King’s Thunder, Maegera is a gargantuan fire elemental – more powerful, in fact, than the prince of elemental fire himself!
 The elder tempest in Monsters of the Multiverse is also CR 23, and the zaratan, also in Monsters of the Multiverse, isn’t far behind at CR 22.

 Fey: Iggwilv the Witch Queen, CR 20 (Wild Beyond the Witch Light)

 It shouldn’t come as a great surprise that the most powerful fey creature in 5e is in Wild Beyond the Witch Light.
 Beyond Iggwilv, few fey attain high CRs.
 The Selesnya guildmaster, Trostani, is CR 18 (Ravnica), and Nintra Siotta in Candlekeep Mysteries is CR 16.
-Bone of the other fey stat blocks go above CR 10.
+None of the other fey stat blocks go above CR 10.

 Fiend: Tiamat, CR 30 (Rise of Tiamat)

 Tiamat again?
 Yup – different stat block this time.
 For a while, this was one of only two CR 30 creatures in the game.
 Two of the Overlords in Rising from the Last War are CR 28, and there’s a bunch of demon lords in the mid-20s such as Orcus and Demogorgon, but Tiamat is considerably more powerful.
 (One conspicuous omission in 5e so far is Lolth, Queen of Spiders.
 Given her status as a lesser deity in most previous editions of D&D, I would not be surprised to see a very high CR for her.
 Maybe an adventure in the works?)